 Gendered violence has no place in workplaces.
 It causes injury to workers.

-Individual enrolments for 4 hour training courses (10am-2pm) are available on the following dates:
+Individual enrolments for 4 hour training courses (10am-2pm) are available on the following dates in 2023:

 Cost per person: $175 (inc GST)